alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-20-prohibition-giving-women-in-marriage-without-her-permission.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Prohibition of giving women in marriage without their permission"
+title: Prohibition of giving women in marriage without their permission
-hijri: "Jumada Al-Awwal 05, 1442 AH"
+hijri: '1442-05-05'
-source: "Fatawa Shaykh Ibn Baz p.
-20/409"
+source: Fatawa Shaykh Ibn Baz p.
+20/409
 lang: en
-category: [marriage]
+category:
+- marriage
 note: false
-summary: "This manner of marriage is Munkar and invalid according to the most correct view of scholars.
-This is because the Prophet (peace be upon him) forbade giving women in marriage, except with their permission."
+summary: This manner of marriage is Munkar and invalid according to the most correct view of scholars.
+This is because the Prophet (peace be upon him) forbade giving women in marriage, except with their permission.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: